BAD-NeRF: Bundle Adjusted Deblur Neural Radiance Fields: Experiments

+\PAR{Qualitative evaluation results.} We also evaluate the qualitative performance of our method against the other methods.
+The experiments are conducted on both synthetic and real-world datasets.
+The experimental results presented in both \figref{fig:comparison-tencent-syn} and \figref{fig:comparison-tencent-real} demonstrate that our method also outperforms other methods as in the quantitative evaluation section.
+In particular, single image deblurring networks (\ie MPR \cite{zamir2021multi}, PVD \cite{son2021recurrent} and SRNDeblur \cite{Tao2018CVPR}) indeed can achieve impressive performance on some images, which are not severely blurred.
+However, they fail to restore the sharp image and bring in unpleasing artifacts for severely blurred images.
+On the contrary, our method always delivers consistent performance regardless of the level of motion blur.
+The reason is that our method takes advantage of multi-view images to recover a consistent 3D representation of the scene.
+It learns to fuse information from other views to improve the deblurring performance.
 Our method also delivers better results compared to DeblurNeRF \cite{deblur-nerf}.
 One reason is that DeblurNeRF does not optimize the camera poses/motion trajectories within exposure time.
 They can deliver impressive results if the accurate poses are known.
 However, the performance would degrade if inaccurate poses are provided.
 Unfortunately, it is usually not trivial to recover accurate camera poses from motion blurred images, especially when the images are severely blurred.
 Thanks to the explicit modeling of the camera motion trajectory within exposure time, our method does not have such limitations.
 As shown in \tabnref{table_ate}, our method can accurately estimate the camera poses together with the learning of the network.
 Another reason is caused by the formulation of DeblurNeRF.
 The motion blur aware image formation model of DeblurNeRF does not model occlusions.
 They synthesize a blurry image by convolving the rendered image with a learned point spread function.
 It thus cannot accurately model the image formation process for pixels/3D points lying around an edge, which has a large change of depth.
-In contrast, our method follows the real physical image formation process of a motion blurred image and does not have such issue. \figref{fig:comparison-tencent-syn} clearly show that DeblurNeRF fails to render sharp images around the edge of the floating box even trained with ground truth poses, caused by the occlusion problem.
+In contrast, our method follows the real physical image formation process of a motion blurred image and does not have such an issue. \figref{fig:comparison-tencent-syn} clearly shows that DeblurNeRF fails to render sharp images around the edge of the floating box even trained with ground truth poses, caused by the occlusion problem.